geertjanw/FullMavenProjectFilesNode/README.md

 ![before-projects-window.png](pics/before-projects-window.png)

-...while after installing the plugin, you'll have all source files in the root node available in the Project Files window:
+...while after installing the plugin, you'll have all source files in the root node available in the Projects window:

 ![before-projects-window.png](pics/after-projects-window.png)